Cyril Théréau

-Club career
+Career

 Early career

 At senior level, Théréau started playing for Gap FC in the "Honneur régional" league in France's seventh tier.

 He joined fourth-tier side US Orléans in 2004 where he scored 12 goals in 10 matches.

 Angers

-After half a season with Orléans, he moved to Ligue 2-side Angers SCO in the winter transfer period.
+After half a season with Orléans, he moved to Ligue 2 side Angers SCO in the winter transfer period.
 In his first professional match, a Coupe de France round of 32 tie at Stade Vélodrome on 8 January 2005, he netted the third goal as Angers won 3–2 against Marseille who at the time fielded Fabien Barthez in goal.

 In his second season at Angers, with whom he had been relegated to the third-division Championnat National, he attained 8 goals in 29 league matches.

 Charleroi

 In summer 2006, Théréau joined Charleroi.
 Having bagged three goals in his first four matches, he left the club in the same transfer period.